cucumber/docs/content/configuration.md

 There is no documentation yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/android).

 ### From you IDE / Third-party runners
-Finally, you can run your features from your IDE.
+Finally, you can run features from an IDE.

 IntelliJ IDEA and Eclipse have plugins that can run features and scenarios from within an IDE: